-Teach getting up after child asks only.
+Teach getting up after the child asks only.
 Children running around in the morning unsupervised does not help with character training (and makes Mom a little harried too!).
 By teaching children to stay in their beds until they ask to get up, everybody starts on the right foot.
 (More about bedtime and structure HERE.

 6. Provide structure for preschoolers.

 While preschoolers do not need a minute-by-minute schedule, structure in their day will help their character training greatly.
-The days are long to little children.
+The days are long for little children.
 Breaks in the action, differing activities, etc., help this age greatly.
 I liked to think in terms of blocks of time of day and I even called them by their names.
 Teach character all the time!

 - Morning routine

 - Content reading

 - Bible time

 - Lunch chore time